exercism/csharp/exercises/practice/isogram/.approaches/bitfield/content.md

 In that way, both a lower-cased `z` and an upper-cased `Z` can share the same position in the bit field.

-So, for an unsigned thirty-two bit integer, if the values from `a` and `Z` were set, the bits would look like
+So, for an unsigned thirty-two bit integer, if the values for `a` and `Z` were both set, the bits would look like

 ```
       zyxwvutsrqponmlkjihgfedcba